binocarlos/trueability/tutorials/deploying-mongodb.md

 Notice that in the Deployment configuration file, we mention that the second node that has no applications deployed on it to ensure that `flocker-deploy` knows that it exists.
 If we don't do this, certain actions that might need to be taken on that node in the future will not happen, e.g. stopping currently running applications.
-It is thus important to list all of the nodes in your Flocker cluster in the Deployment file, even if you do not want to use them currently.
+It is therefore important to list all of the nodes in your Flocker cluster in the Deployment file, even if you do not want to use them currently.

 At this point, we haven't done anything yet.
 Take a look at what containers Docker is running on node 1 by running: